-Mundrabilla is located on the Nullarbor Plain 1363 km from Perth and 644 km east of Norseman via the Eyre Highway and 1331 km from Adelaide.
-It is approximately 72km of the South Australian / West Australian border.
-The roadhouse has become a popular stopover for most travellers in part due to its isolation.
+Mundrabilla is located on the Nullarbor Plain via the Eyre Highway approximately half way between Adelaide (1331Km) and Perth (1363 km) and only 72km west of the South Australian / West Australian border.
+The roadhouse nestled under the beauty of the Hampton Tableland has become a popular stopover for most travellers in part due to its isolation but also it's magic.
 As you could imagine, due to its location, during the summer, temperatures consistently rest in the 30's, however the "Nullarbor Doctor" arrives nightly in the form of a cool southerly breeze, ensuring you rest easily throughout the evening.

 Our isolation and unique location means there is nowhere else in the world like Mundrabilla.
 We are an oasis in the outback where you will witness the only renewable energy power station on the Nullarbor suppling clean green power all day, where you are able to play a hole on the world's longest golf course or just relax and watch the beautiful sunset in the basin of the Nullarbor.

 Mundrabilla Roadhouse and Station are situated on the Roe Plains framed between the scenic Hampton Tablelands and the coast.
 The plains are about 40km wide and extend for about 250km from near Eucla in the east to twighlight cove near Eyre in the west.
 The plain was named after John Septimus Roe (1779 1878) the first surveyor general of WA and are familiar to motorists as they pass through them after entering or leaving via the Madura or Eucla Pass.
 Roe plains were a source of sandalwood in the past which was harvested and exported to the Far East.